nuclex-shared-cpp/Nuclex.Audio.Native/ReadMe.md

 // way supported by a codec and without reading the entire audio file. std::optional<ContainerInfo> info = loader.TryReadInfo("example.flac");

-// It soft-fails if the file format is not recognized.
-If the result is
+// The above soft-fails if the file format is not recognized.
+If the result
-// non-empty, you get the full set of information about the audio file. if(info.has_value()) {
+// is there, you get the full set of informations about your audio file. if(info.has_value()) {
   TrackInfo &trackInfo = info.value().Tracks[0];